ksahlin/strobealign/README.md

 Several command line options allow fine tuning of the chaining behavior: `-H` controls the chaining look-back window heuristic, `--gd` sets the diagonal gap cost, `--gl` sets the gap length cost, `--vp` determines the best-chain score threshold, and `--sg` controls the maximum skip distance on the reference.
-The previous NAM method remains available via the `--nams` flag.

 ## Changelog